Published On: May 01 2013 04:30:28 PM EDTUpdated On: May 02 2014 02:00:00 AM EDT

 1952: The world's first ever jet airliner, the De Havilland Comet 1, makes its maiden flight with fare-paying customers, traveling from London to Johannesburg.

-1952: Actress Christine Baranski, known for her TV work on the series "Cybill," "The Big Bang Theory" and "The Good Wife," is born in Buffalo, N.Y.
+1952: Actress Christine Baranski, known for her TV work on the series "Cybill," "The Big Bang Theory" and "The Good Wife," is born in Buffalo, New York.
 Baranski, who has also appeared in movies such as "The Birdcage," "Chicago," "How the Grinch Stole Christmas" and "Mamma Mia!," rose to fame as a Broadway actress, winning two Tony Awards, and continues to work on stage in addition to her screen appearances.

 1948: Country music singer-songwriter and actor Larry Gatlin, who teamed up with his brothers to become one of country music's most successful acts of the 1970s and 1980s, is born in Seminole, Texas.
 Some of his biggest hits as Larry Gatlin & the Gatlin Brothers include "All the Gold in California" and "Houston (Means I'm One Day Closer to You)."
 He's seen here in 2009.